rarnaout/Covidswab/BIDMC/README.md

-*Last modified: Wednesday, April 17, 2020*
+*Last modified: Sunday, April 19, 2020*

 # Results summary, BIDMC

+## Sunday, April 19, 2020

+<a href="https://www.medrxiv.org/content/10.1101/2020.04.14.20065094v1">The first results of our field trial are now on medRxiv</a>.
+(Note apparently medRxiv has been having issues.)
+In addition to what's in the preprint, a prototype from HP, Inc. has also passed our trial.
+We will be updating medRxiv as we can.

 ## Friday, April 17, 2020

 **A brief note: we have received very many requests for our results regarding FormLabs' prototypes.
 You can find them in <a href="np_swab_results.xlsx">this Excel spreadsheet</a>.
 None of the prototypes we received from FormLabs passed our Phase I testing.
 We deemed them too brittle.
-Therefore none entered our clinical trial.**
+Therefore none entered our clinical trial.
+If you have questions about clinical evaluation of FormLabs, please contact USF/Northwell, as they are the ones with the most experience with these swabs and can advise.**

 ## Wednesday, April 15, 2020